 How to explain and role model self-care to kids

 Parents, educators, and caregivers can teach their children healthy self-care habits at any age.
 Adults can do so by helping children schedule self-care breaks/check-ins throughout the day, enacting daily or weekly check-ins throughout the day/week, and role modeling.We can model self-care by acknowledging your own needs as a parent.
 Kids often learn more from what parents do rather than what they say!

 We must remember that parents’ ideas about self-care might look different than their children’s ideas.
-Notice how your kids respond to suggested self-care activities.
+Notice how your child responds to suggested self-care activities.
 Trying a variety of wellness exercises will support kids in discovering what fits their needs best.

 Sometimes, it can feel easier during a stressful moment to take the reins and complete a task for your child.
 When this happens, children miss an opportunity to build self-confidence and problem-solving skills.
 If a child asks you for help, consider if it is a task they could try on their own or with limited support.
 It might help to share an affirmation that lets them know you will be there to support them.
 Consider saying something like, “I believe in you.
 I’ll be here if you get stuck, but you try it first.”

 Praise the child for trying something new on their own, even if it didn’t go as you had hoped!
 Though this might be more time-consuming than completing it for them, the energy you put into this will help that child feel more confident and prepared next time.